TosbackCgusBridge-Bot/CGUs-versions/Vh1/Privacy Policy.md

 **d.
 Other:** Please review our Terms of Use Agreement which governs your use of the Site.
 Any terms that are not defined in this Privacy Policy shall have the meaning given in the Terms of Use Agreement.

 This Privacy Policy was last modified on the date indicated above and is effective immediately.
-Copyright © 2013 MTV Networks, a division of Viacom International Inc. - All Rights Reserved.
+Copyright © 2014 Viacom Media Networks, a division of Viacom International Inc. - All Rights Reserved.

 2. SHOWS